 The statistics are prepared in accordance with EU guidelines in order to meet the Code of Practice implemented by Eurostat following the quality criteria on relevance, accuracy, timeliness and punctuality, accessibility and clarity, comparability, consistency and completeness.

-To ensure the quality of statistics, every three years the Commission shall submit to the European Parliament and the Council a report on the statistics compiled and in particular on their relevance and quality and the revision of indicators.
+To ensure the quality of statistics, every three years the Commission shall submit a report to the European Parliament and the Council on the statistics compiled, in particular on their relevance and quality, as well as on the revision of indicators.

 This report addresses the relevance, quality and review of the indicators as well as the cost of the statistical system and the burden for businesses in relation to its benefits.